 Although CAS policy allows transfer students to satisfy up to one-half of the requirements of a major or minor with transfer credit, this is always subject to departmental review and approval of prior coursework and is not guaranteed.
 Please note that:

-Intermediate Microeconomics and Macroeconomics, Introduction to Econometrics, and the two required ECON-UA 3xx major electives must always be taken in residence at NYU (no exceptions); this represents one-half of the major (five courses/20 credits out of ten courses/40 credits).
+Intermediate Microeconomics and Macroeconomics, Introduction to Econometrics, and the two required ECON-UA 3xx major electives must always be taken in residence at NYU (no exceptions); this represents one-half of the major (five courses/20 credits out of 10 courses/40 credits).

 The same policy applies to Mathematics for Economics I and II which are prerequisites for major courses but do not count toward the major.
 Students may take a placement/exemption examination offered by the Department of Mathematics (no credit is awarded).

-The Department of Economics will consider allowing transfer credit for the following to count toward the major on a case-by-case basis: Introduction to Microeconomics; Introduction to Macroeconomics; statistics; and major electives at the ECON-UA 2xx level.
+The Department of Economics will consider allowing transfer credit for the following to count toward the major on a case-by-case basis: Introduction to Microeconomics; Introduction to Macroeconomics; Statistics; and major electives at the ECON-UA 2xx level.

 In no case may a student meet more than one-half of the major requirements with transfer courses, and in some cases students will need to retake certain economics courses at NYU and will lose this transfer credit.

-Politics courses, business courses, and electives without economics prerequisites do not count toward the economics major at NYU.
+Politics courses, business courses, and electives without economics prerequisites do not count toward the Economics major at NYU.

 The department requires that all Economics majors take an exit exam before graduation.
 No preparation is necessary, and the grade has no impact on a student’s academic record.
 The exam takes only one hour.
 Students are contacted by the department in their senior year with logistical details.
 The results are used by the department to evaluate the major.